purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 ### Fifth attempt

-Now that parsing is mostly out of the way, let's see if we can get rid of hashing too.
+Now that parsing is mostly out of the way, let's see if we can optimize hashing out.
 Well, duh, we can't do that without breaking cryptography, but can we maybe make do with computing fewer hashes?..

 Let's try to watch what happens when we flip the case of a letter up close.